aneldev/dynadux/doc/Advanced-BlockChanges.md

 ## Block change with `dispatch()` function

-The 3rd argument of the dispatch is a config object that accepts the `blockChange: boolean`.
+The 3rd argument of the dispatch is a config object that accepts the `blockChange: boolean` property.

-**Examples**
+For example:

 ```
 store.dispatch(action.UPDATE_METADATA, {meta}, {blockChange: true});